 Recipe by sal

 "A whole chicken roasted with onion, carrots, celery and potatoes.
-Heart and delicious on a cold evening!"
+Hearty and delicious on a cold evening, or any time!"

 Hmm.
 None of these ingredients are on sale today.

 Sort stores by

 Save money at local stores when ingredients are on sale!

 Watch video tips and tricks

 1 (4 pound)